WellingtonEspindula/SecArch_Secured-http-server/README.md

 ## Troubleshooting

-If you encounter issues accessing the pages or setting up the server, refer to the [Troubleshooting](#troubleshooting) section in this README.
+If you have trouble accessing the pages or setting up the server, please refer to the [Troubleshooting](#troubleshooting) section in this README.

 ## Contributing